 Your password is encrypted and stored securely on our servers.
 We do not keep a record of your password.
 Please refrain from sharing your password details with nurtureuk staff when sending queries or calling regarding your account.

 Where we have given you (or where you have chosen) a password which enables you to access certain parts of our website, you are responsible for keeping the password confidential.
 You agree not to share that password with anyone else.

-We use GoCardless, a payment platform, to process payments related to the Boxall Profile Online.
+We use GoCardless, a payment platform, to process direct debit payments related to the Boxall Profile® Online.
+GoCardless will process and store your data safely on servers within the EEA.
 For more information on how GoCardless may collect, store or process your information, click here.

-You can request what kind of information we hold on you by using the contact details provided at the beginning of this document.
+You can request what kind of information we hold on you by using the contact details provided at the beginning of this policy.